-Students can continue with this subject at A Level or BTEC Level 3.
-Possible University courses include Sport Science, Physiotherapy, Sports Development and Sports Coaching.
+Students can continue with this subject at A Level or BTEC Level 3 here at Cardinal Langley.
+Possible University courses include Sports Science, Physiotherapy, Sports Development, Sports Coaching, Sports Psychology, Medicine, PE and School Sport.
+You could also use this key information to access studies in becoming personal trainers.